ziwei-yang/linux-setup/README.md

-Lots of setup scripts for centos 6/7, ubuntu1504, and OSX.
+Lots of setup scripts for centos 6/7/8, ubuntu1804, and macOS.